normandesjr/kafka-song/README.md

 [https://accounts.spotify.com/authorize?client_id=<your_client_id>&response_type=code&redirect_uri=<your_redirect_uri>&scope=user-read-currently-playing]

-Now the Chrome will show an URL like: [http://localhost/callback?code=<the_code_is_shown_here>]
+Now Chrome will show an URL like: [http://localhost/callback?code=<the_code_is_shown_here>]

 Copy the *code* and save it, you'll need it to generate the *refreshToken*.

-2. Getting *refresh token*
+2. Getting the *refresh token*

-Now using Postman create a POST request to https://accounts.spotify.com/api/token
+Now using Postman to create a POST request for https://accounts.spotify.com/api/token

 Set the Content-Type header to application/x-www-form-urlencoded